MicrosoftDocs/msteams-docs/msteams-platform/graph-api/meeting-transcripts/overview-transcripts.md

 # Get meeting transcripts and recordings using Graph APIs

 > [!NOTE]
-> Get meeting recordings using Graph APIs are available only in [public developer preview](~/resources/dev-preview/developer-preview-intro.md).
+> Get meeting recordings using Graph API are available only in [public developer preview](~/resources/dev-preview/developer-preview-intro.md).

 You can now configure your app to fetch Microsoft Teams meeting transcripts and recordings in the post-meeting scenario.
 Your app can use Microsoft Graph REST APIs to access and fetch transcripts and recordings generated for a Teams meeting that has been scheduled beforehand.